-Life expectancy is not supposed to fall in countries that are this rich, spend this much on health care, and pride themselves on having people who take care of each other.
+Life expectancy is not supposed to fall in countries that are this rich, spend this much on health and pride themselves on taking care of each other.
 As a demographer working in a school of public health, I am astounded by the complacency at the loss of so many Americans in the prime of life.

 Where can we turn for leadership?
 What can each of us do about the crisis?
 Public health has answers.
 The modern practice of public health is about building community coalitions to support many simultaneous strategies across many different sectors.
 The public health problems of the 20th century were not solved by magic bullets; it took massive social change and political enlightenment.
 It will take nothing less in the 21st century.

-Between 1880 and 1945, U.S. life expectancy rose from 40 to 65 years.
+Between 1880 and 1945, U.S. life expectancy rose from 40 to 65 years old.
 This was no miracle of modern medicine.
 Rising life expectancy preceded the discovery of most antibiotics, vaccines and most modern treatments for cancer, heart disease and kidney failure.